The Massachusetts Most Endangered

 Though the program is only an honorary designation, it can serve as a catalyst for action and opportunities.
 PM works with listed resources as priority projects, drawing upon our staff expertise, technical assistance abilities, and networks in an effort to see the listed resources and the people committed to them put on the path toward preservation.

 Our Most Endangered Historic Resources (MER) Program is back in 2022 to highlight threatened buildings, structures, and landscapes across the Commonwealth.
 The theme for the 2022 MER Program is “Planning for Community,” and we’re spotlighting resources that are not only historically significant, but also emphasize continued importance and possibility to their communities.
 The 2022 MER list will be announced in November, 2022 during our Most Endangered Historic Resources Month.

-Nominations for the 2022 MER list will be accepted from May 1 until August 31.
-To submit a nomination, please utilize our Nomination Portal.* Before beginning the online nomination application, please check out our 2022 MER Application Prep Sheet, which includes detailed information about the MER Program, the application, and submission instructions.
+The nomination period for this year's MER program is closed.
+Nominations for the 2022 MER were accepted from May 1 until August 31.* Before beginning the online nomination application, please check out our 2022 MER Application Prep Sheet, which includes detailed information about the MER Program, the application, and submission instructions.
 Please note that the online application does not allow you to save your progress once you begin.
 Use the Application Prep Sheet to plan your responses.
 Do not submit the Prep Sheet in lieu of the online application.